pommee/goaway/README.md

 ### Basic Usage

-Start the DNS and web servers with default settings:
+Start the DNS and web server with default settings:

 ```bash
 goaway